 Rule 1.
 Scope and purpose of Rules.

 These Rules shall govern the procedure in the Superior Court of the State of Delaware with the exceptions stated in Rule 81.
-They shall be construed, administered, and employed by the Court and the parties, to secure the just, speedy and inexpensive determination of every proceeding.
+They shall be construed and administered to secure the just, speedy and inexpensive determination of every proceeding.